Code-Institute-Submissions/The-Builders-Shed-Milestone-1/README.md

 And were edited using <a href="https://www.online-image-editor.com/" rel="nofollow">OIE</a> A free online image editor.</p>

 *** To do ***:-
-Home, Services, Contact, About
+Home, Services, Contact, About - done

-Change content page to services page.
+Change content page to services page. - done

 More information and images on the tools and equipment on the services page.